-The Jackson Era began in 2005 when the University searched for a man who could move the program among the elite hockey schools in the country.
-That search took them in one direction - Jeff Jackson.
+The Jeff Jackson Era began in 2005 when the University searched for a man who could move the program among the elite hockey schools in the country.

 The veteran coach owned a resume packed with success at the collegiate, junior hockey, professional and international levels.
 Throughout his coaching career, Jackson's teams had been successful both on and off the ice and the hope was that he could deliver those same qualities for the Irish.

-After eight seasons as the guiding force behind Notre Dame hockey, it's safe to say that the Irish hit a home run with the selection of the highly popular coach.
+After nine seasons as the guiding force behind Notre Dame hockey, it's safe to say that the Irish hit a home run with the selection of the popular coach.

 Jackson's success on the ice also has had a major impact off the ice for the Irish.
 With the wins came a commitment from the University that led to the new home of Irish hockey - The Compton Family Ice Arena - one of the finest college hockey facilities in the nation.
 The new venue opened for business on Oct.
 21, 2011.